yaseenahmad1/myCapstone/README.md

       "likeId": 1, // will a like have a "likeId" column?
       "galleryId": 1,
       "userId": 2,
-      "liked" : // a post method would add a "like" , a delete method would remove the "like" "createdAt": "2021-11-19 20:39:36",
+      "createdAt": "2021-11-19 20:39:36",
       "updatedAt": "2021-11-19 20:39:36"
     }